-Further, a change in consumers' behavior as they seek out less carbon-intensive products could also affect Repsol's competitiveness if it fails to adapt to these changes.
+Further, a change in consumer behavior as they seek out less carbon-intensive products could also affect Repsol's competitiveness if it fails to adapt to these changes.

-Repsol, and the oil and gas industry, are exposed to adverse trends of opinion that may affect the share price.
+Repsol, and the oil and gas industry as a whole, is exposed to adverse trends of opinion that may affect the share price.
 Initiatives that promote disinvestment in fossil fuel extraction companies to reduce the impact of their products on climate change may affect the shareholding base of the company.